Waimea Highway, Gore 9710, New Zealand

 The campus includes a wildlife pond, a waterwheel, a crane that loaded the 'Earnslaw' at Kingston and a church with a lychgate.

 The historic buildings onsite include a church with a lychgate, an old bank, a pioneer cottage, an early school and a blacksmith.
+All village building are set up with pioneering furnishings of the early-mid 1900s and include extensives Domestic, Agricultural and Business exhibits.

 We have a large complex with an office, a kitchen, souvenir counter and public toilets.